Air pollution in India is intensifying in recent days. The current situation in the city of Delhi is an example of this.

 Mainly there are two types of air purifying technologies are available now.
 One is active purification and the other is passive purification.

-In active purification as the name indicates air impurities are removed by a direct method.
-Active air purifiers release negatively charged ions which allow the air pollutants to stick on its surface.
+With active purification as the name indicates air impurities are removed by a direct method.
+Active air purifiers release negatively charged ions which allow the air pollutants to stick to their surface.

 In passive purification, polluted air is filtered by proper filters.
 Passive purification is very efficient as it can permanently remove all dust particles or contaminants in the processing air.

-To select the best air purifier following things are to be considered,
+To select the best air purifier India in following things are to be considered,

 1. Area to be filtered (Room size)